-Locate the listing for the "2024 Gastrointestinal Manifestations of CF Program (Basic Science Projects)" program.
+Locate the listing for the "2025 Spring Pilot and Feasibility Award" program.
 Click on the "Apply" button in the column on the far right to open the application form.

 Applicants may stop at any point but must click the "Save" button at the bottom of each page before exiting in order to save their progress.
 When you wish to return to your draft application, please do not go through the "Funding Opportunities" tab.
 Instead, go to the "My Applications" tab in the right corner of the main page.
-When you are in the "My Applications" tab you will be able to find all your draft applications by clicking on the "Draft Applications" module.
+When you are in the "My Applications" tab you will be able to find all of your draft applications by clicking on the "Draft Applications" module.